-The maturity framework can be used at appropriate stages to assess progression at the mining operation and drive continuous improvement in vehicle interaction safety.
+The maturity framework can be used at appropriate stages as tool for mining operations to assess and self-reflect on progression to drive continuous improvement in vehicle interaction safety and not a compliance tool.

-The maturity framework is shown in Appendix A.
+The maturity framework is shown in Appendix B.